 My Homestead Life may earn a commission for purchases made after clicking links on this page.
 Learn More see Privacy Policy.

-Mint is very prolific, it’s no wonder the question I get asked most often is what to do with it.
+Fresh mint is very prolific, which means it grows in abundance.
+No wonder the question I get asked most often is ‘what can I use mint for?”.

 I happen to love the refreshing taste, smell and feel of mint so I have no problem coming up with ways to use it.